ivangalkindeveloper/phone_number_mask_parser/README.md

 ```

 ## Additional information
 For more details see example project.
-And feel free to open an issue if you find any bugs or errors
+And feel free to open an issue if you find any bugs or errors.